Blackpanther63/FeedBackIQ/README.md

 ---

-## 2️⃣ Navigate to Project Directory
+## 2️⃣ Navigate to the Project Directory

 ```bash
 cd FeedBackIQ/UpdatedFeedI